BookStackApp/BookStack/dev/docs/logical-theme-system.md

 # Logical Theme System

-BookStack allows logical customization via the theme system enables you to add, or extend, functionality within the PHP side of the system without needing to alter the core application files.
+BookStack allows logical customization via the theme system which enables you to add, or extend, functionality within the PHP side of the system without needing to alter the core application files.

 WARNING: This system is currently in alpha so may incur changes.
 Once we've gathered some feedback on usage we'll look to removing this warning.
 This system will be considered semi-stable in the future.
 The `Theme::` system will be kept maintained but specific customizations or deeper app/framework usage using this system will not be supported nor considered in any way stable.
 Customizations using this system should be checked after updates.

-### Getting Started
+## Getting Started

 This makes use of the theme system.
 Create a folder for your theme within your BookStack `themes` directory.
 As an example we'll use `my_theme`, so we'd create a `themes/my_theme` folder.
 You'll need to tell BookStack to use your theme via the `APP_THEME` option in your `.env` file.
 For example: `APP_THEME=my_theme`.

 Within your theme folder create a `functions.php` file.
-BookStack will look for this and run this during app boot-up.
+BookStack will look for this and run it during app boot-up.
 Within this file you can use the `Theme` facade API, described below, to hook into certain app events.

-### `Theme` Facade API
+## `Theme` Facade API

 Below details the public methods of the `Theme` facade that are considered stable:

-#### `Theme::listen`
+### `Theme::listen`

 This method listens to a system event and runs the given action when that event occurs.
 The arguments passed to the action depend on the event.
 Event names are exposed as static properties on the `\BookStack\Theming\ThemeEvents` class.